Mycosphaerella henningsii

-Manangement
+Management

 Partners of the CABI-led programme, Plantwise, including MAAIF recommend good planting stock and hygiene to reduce BLS.
 They suggest crop husks infected with BLS should be destroyed to reduce the disease spreading to the next planting.

 Karyeija Robert from MAAIF also recommends early planting allows the crop to grow more vigorously.
 This will help to reduce the damage that the disease causes to the plant.

 Plantwise partners from the Ministry of Agriculture (MoA) in Zambia and the Zambia Agriculture Research Institute (ZARI) recommend removing dead leaves and diseased leaves on plants and burn them to prevent the spread of fungal spores.
 They also recommend using clean tools and protective gear to avoid spreading spores.

 It is also recommended by the MoA in Zambia and ZARI to plant crops spaced out (1m x 1m) to allow airflow.
 Pruning overgrown cassava plants will also improve aeration and reduce disease development.
 They also recommend rotating cassava with unrelated crops (e.g. maize) to break the cycle of disease.